miaozhao-d/miaozhao-d/README.md

 [View My Portfolio](https://miaozhaod.github.io/portfolio/#/)

 - 👩‍💻 I like coding, learning new stuff, and crafting beautiful things.
-- 😎 I have design thinking and programming thinking.
+- 😎 I am a developer with design thinking.
 - 👧🏻 A member of the She Codes Plus Brisbane 2022.